 As is common in southern Spain, many consonants at the end of a syllable or word are either weakened or lost altogether.
 This is especially the case with the final "s" sound.
 For example: "los niños" (the children) ends up sounding more like "loh niñoh", "adios" (goodbye) sounds like "adioh" and the clause "esto es lo mismo" (this is the same) sounds more like "ehto eh lo mihmo".

-The s, c and z are all pronounced with an "s" sound instead of the "th" common in Spain.
+The letters "s", "c", and "z" are all pronounced with an "s" sound instead of the "th" common in Spain.

 - "Centros" (centers) sounds like "sentros", whereas in parts of Spain it sounds like "thentros".

-- "ll" pronounced like a "y", while in rest of Spain pronounced like a soft j, or like the second g in garage.
+- "Ll" is pronounced like a "y", while in rest of Spain it is pronounced like a soft j, or like the second g in garage.

 CONFUSION BETWEEN "L" SOUND AND "R" SOUND

-Like in parts of southern Spain, there is a certain confusion between the l and r sounds.
+As in parts of southern Spain, there is a certain confusion between the "l" and "r" sounds.
 The "l", when placed before a consonant in a word, is often pronounced as an "r".
 For example, the word "alma" (soul) will often be pronounced "arma".